Hawaii (Big Island) – Volcanic fields of fire

 Hawaii coastal lava flows

-In 2013 I finally took the opportunity to go to Hawaii.
+In 2013 I finally had the chance to go to Hawaii.
 I walked across the fields of fire from the town of Kalapana to the Kilauea coastal lava flows, and stood utterly mesmerized looking upon the creation process of Earth itself.

 It is one of the most mindblowing things one could ever hope to see.